 - 1. Completion of a previous bachelors degree. - 2.
 Maintain a major GPA of at least 3.0. - 3.
-Earn a grade of C or better in each nursing course. - Completion of all 50 credits in the major.
-Specific courses in a program may be required to be taken in residence. - Upon completion of requirements 1-4, participation in a commencement ceremony is expected.
-The Application for Commencement must be submitted to the College of Adult & Professional Studies.
+Earn a grade of C or better in each nursing course. - 4.
+Completion of all 50 credits in the major.
+Refer to specific program residency requirements. - After completion of requirements 1-4, students are encouraged to participate in the commencement ceremony by submitting an Application for Commencement to the college.